Charlotte, NC Law Firm

 When might a rear-end accident not be the fault of the following driver?
 One example is when the following driver is stationary and the driver in front reverses into the following driver.
 Another example might be when a car suddenly merges in front of the following driver without leaving enough space.
 If the lead car then slows or stops, a collision might be the fault of the lead driver and not the following driver, as long as the following driver was not speeding or violating another traffic law.

 In some cases, both the following car and the lead car might share fault.
 For example, if the lead car’s brake light did not work, a rear-end collision could be the fault of both drivers.
 In most states, an injured party’s negligence will reduce the amount of damages he can recover.
 However, North Carolina is one of a handful of states that follows the strict doctrine of contributory negligence.
 Under this doctrine, an injured party’s contributory negligence can act as a complete bar to his recovery of damages even if the defendant is also negligent.
+If you find yourself in such a situation, consulting with a Charlotte personal injury lawyer could help clarify your options and determine the best course of action under North Carolina’s contributory negligence laws.

 Additional Car Accident Articles